 marketing strategy & customer experience

-learning about the music industry and PR, meeting influential people in the music industry for my podcast Untitled Zone.
+Learning about the music industry and PR, meeting influential people in the music industry for my podcast Untitled Zone.
 I want to learn about designing shoes using many different materials intertwined.

 my back up career is education, as I love teaching people